Fresno Bicycle Accident Lawyer

 Fresno police see about 130 bicycle collisions reported each year, leading to two to three fatalities, according to Valley Public Radio.
-The battle-tested bicycle accident attorneys at Nadrich & Cohen, LLP are here to help obtain compensation for your medical bills, lost wages and more if you’ve been injured in a bicycle accident in Fresno.
+The battle-tested bicycle accident attorneys at Nadrich & Cohen Accident Injury Lawyers are here to help obtain compensation for your medical bills, lost wages and more if you’ve been injured in a bicycle accident in Fresno.

 If you’ve been struck by a car while cycling, the auto insurance company representing the at-fault driver won’t respect you unless you have experienced lawyers with a proven track record at your side.
 Insurance companies won’t present a fair offer to those they don’t respect.